 Budget, budget, budget

-When it comes to shopping on the high street, or even going out for a meal, there’s no shortage of student offers available.
-Your student card will automatically qualify you for discounts on certain items, while an
+Look for student offers when it comes to clothes shopping or going out for a meal.
+Your student card will automatically qualify you for discounts on certain items, while a

-will give you access to more discounts.
-There are also plenty of voucher websites you can use to get a good discount.
-Totum card
+Totum card will give you access to more discounts.
+There are also plenty of voucher websites you can use to get a good discount such as Student Beans or UNiDAYS.

-If you’re a home bunny, then remember to book your rail tickets a week or two in advance.
+If you’re a home bunny, remember to book your rail tickets a week or two in advance.
 This way you’ll avoid paying more than if you were to wait until closer to the time.
 Try out the Megabus too for a cheaper option.

-While these are just a few hints and tips to get you started, there are endless ways to make your money go further.
+These are just a few hints and tips to get you started with managing your finances.
+There are countless ways to make your money go further.
 You can read more about funding your studies in the